 Quick Facts about Uterine Fibroids

-- Some statistics point out that up to 70% of women may have uterine fibroids, whether diagnosed or undiagnosed, but only 30% of them report any symptoms.
+- Some statistics point out that up to 70% of women may have uterine fibroids by the age of 50, whether diagnosed or undiagnosed, but some of them report no symptoms.

-- Approximately 300,000 hysterectomies (surgical removal of the uterus) are performed every year due to uterine fibroids.
+- More than 200,000 hysterectomies (surgical removal of the uterus) are performed every year due to uterine fibroids.

 Uterine fibroids, medically termed uterine leiomyomas, are defined as non-cancerous overgrowths of fiber or muscle tissue in the pelvic area, around or inside the uterus.

-While exact estimations vary greatly, it is estimated that at least 50% of women develop fibroids at some point of their reproductive lives.
-The vast majority of them will not present any symptoms, and in many cases the fibroids are discovered as part of routine pelvic or ultrasound exams.
+While exact estimations vary greatly, it is estimated that at least 25% of women develop fibroids at some point of their reproductive lives.
+The vast majority of them will not present any symptoms, and in many cases, the fibroids are discovered as part of routine pelvic or ultrasound exams.

 Identifying Uterine Fibroids